Ruvati Faucets Review & Rating Updated: 07/22/19

 This Company In Brief

-The company has informed us that it has stopped selling faucets from its website and intends to withdraw its faucets from the market entirely in June, 2018.
-Parts and warranty support will continue for customers that have already purchased faucets
+The company has informed us in April, 2018 that it had stopped selling faucets from its website and intends to withdraw its faucets from the market entirely in June, 2018.
+However, June has come and gone an the company is still selling faucets.

 The company has come a long way in a short time, having achieved considerable consumer notice, primarily due to its relatively low prices and expansive presence on the internet.